scrapy-plugins/scrapy-splash/README.rst

 * ``response.data`` attribute contains response data decoded from JSON;
   you can access it like ``response.data['html']``.

+* If Splash session handling is configured, you can access current cookies as ``response.cookiejar``; it is a CookieJar instance.

 * If Scrapy-Splash response magic is enabled in request (default), several response attributes (headers, body, url, status code) are set automatically from original response body: